eating beaver stew

 For instance, many places categorize beavers as furbearers that can be legally trapped or shot with a proper license.

-Keeping Beaver Meet Safe: Food Safety And Hygiene
+Food Safety And Hygiene When Preparing Beaver Meat

 1. Verify the source: Trust only reputable local game meat suppliers, online retailers or specialty markets to buy fresh beaver meat.
 They ensure that their supplies follow all safety and hygiene standards.

-3. Removal of castor glands: The castor sacs in beavers are used to mark territory with a strong scent - consuming these glands can taint the taste of beaver meat and can also be risky for health.
+3. Remove castor glands: The castor sacs in beavers are used to mark territory with a strong scent - leaving these glands can taint the taste of the meat.

-4. Use salt water: A good idea is to soak the meat in salt water before cooking; this process helps to mitigate potential risks of contaminant exposure.
+5. Soak in salt water: A good practice is to soak the meat in salt water before cooking.
+This process helps draw out any remaining blood and can reduce the intensity of the gamey flavor.

-6. Prevent contamination: Handle your fresh beaver meat with clean hands and utensils to prevent cross-contamination with other foods.
+7. Prevent contamination: Handle your fresh beaver meat with clean hands and utensils to prevent cross-contamination with other foods.
+If not cooking immediately, refrigerate at safe temperatures to avoid pathogenic growth.

 By following these steps diligently, you're not only ensuring that your wild game meal is delectable but also protecting yourself from potential health hazards associated with improperly prepared wild animal meats.